python-trio/flake8-async/docs/usage.rst

-Comma-separated list of contextmanagers which may suppress exceptions without reraising, breaking checkpoint guarantees of ASYNC91x.
+Comma-separated list of contextmanagers which may suppress exceptions without reraising.
+For ASYNC91x, these will be parsed in the worst-case scenario, where any checkpoints inside the contextmanager are not executed, and all exceptions are suppressed.
-``contextlib.suppress`` will be added to the list after parsing.
+``contextlib.suppress`` will be added to the list after parsing, and some basic parsing of ``from contextlib import suppress`` is supported.
 Decorators can be dotted or not, as well as support * as a wildcard.

 Example